yykids/RDS-FOR-SQLSERVER/en/db-instance.md

 > [Caution]
 > Changing already-created storage size requires minutes of downtime since database instance must be closed.
 > The type of already-created storage cannot be changed.

+## High Availability DB Instance

+RDS for MS-SQL provides the high availability feature by using the mirroring feature of the Microsoft SQL Server database that has the primary server, secondary sever and monitoring server.
+The primary server and the secondary server are created in different availability areas.

+### Failover action

+A failover action automatically takes place when the primary server becomes unavailable due to an unexpected failure.
+Upon failover, the failed primary server is halted to prevent split brain and the secondary server takes over the primary server.
+Applications do not have to be adjusted for this change, as the A record of the internal and external domains that are used to connect is automatically switched from the primary server to the secondary server.
+When failover is complete, high availability DB instances will disappear and the rest of DB instances are separated into two groups: the failed DB instances and the DB instances promoted due to the failure.
+The promoted DB instances inherit all the configurations of existing DB instances except backups.
+The promoted DB instances will not perform backed up immediately after the promotion.
+This is to prevent any system load after the failover action.
+DB instances with failover completed can be restarted using the [Restart] button.

+### Manual failover action

+A high availability DB instance can be manually restarted after the failover action to deal with failover.
+When restarting a DB instance using failover, manual failover is performed and the roles of the primary and secondary servers are switched.
+During failover, both primary and secondary servers will restart their Microsoft SQL Server process and their internal and external domain IPs will be changed.
+Connection to those servers may fail from a couple of seconds to a couple of minutes until the domains are successfully changed.
+When failover is complete, the system automatically performs a backup.